Some riders love getting home after a hard ride on the track or trail and cleaning up their bike to a showroom shine.

 |

 Now rinse everything off - but first pop in a muffler plug.
 Metal + water = rust.
-You don't want water in your exhaust system and in a worst case scenario - water can seep into your engine and that's never a good idea.
+You don't want water in your exhaust system.
+In a worst case scenario - water seeps into your engine.
+Never a good outcome!

 Additionally, an air box cover allows you to wash out the air filter box without getting water or debris into your carburetor and engine.
 Pop one of those on too.